Saint Joseph: Modern appraisal

-Modern positions on the question of the relationship between Joseph and the Virgin Mary vary.
-The Eastern Orthodox Church, which names Joseph's first wife as Salome, holds that Joseph was a widower and betrothed to Mary, and that references to Jesus' "brothers" were children of Joseph from a previous marriage.
-A popular position held by many Catholics, derived from the writings of Jerome, is that Joseph was the husband of Mary, but that references to Jesus' "brothers" should be understood to mean cousins.
+The positions on the question of the relationship between Joseph and the Virgin Mary vary.
+The Eastern Orthodox Church, which names Joseph's first wife as Salome, following Eusebius and Epiphanius, holds that Joseph was a widower and betrothed to Mary, and that references to Jesus' "brothers" were children of Joseph from a previous marriage.
+The position of the Catholic Church, derived from the writings of Jerome, is that Joseph was the husband of Mary, but that references to Jesus' "brothers" should be understood to mean cousins.
 Such usage is prevalent throughout history, and occurs elsewhere in the Bible.
 Abraham's nephew Lot (Genesis 11:26-28) was referred to as his brother (Genesis 14:14), as was Jacob's uncle Laban (Genesis 29:15).
 Jesus himself frequently used the word "brother" as a generic term for one's fellow man.
 This custom has continued into modern times, with close friends, colleagues, and fellow churchgoers often called "brothers and sisters."
-Generally, most Protestants read "brothers and sisters" of Jesus as referring specifically to children born of Mary.
+Generally, most Protestants believe these Jesus' brothers were children of Mary and Joseph.

 The perpetual virginity of Mary is a Christian doctrine that Mary, the mother of Jesus, was a virgin "before, during and after" the birth of Christ, which means that Joseph and Mary never had sexual relations.
-The Catholic Church adheres to this doctrine, as do some Lutherans, Anglicans, Reformed, and other Protestants.
+The Catholic Church and the Eastern Orthodox Church adhere to this doctrine, as do some Lutherans, Anglicans, Reformed, and other Protestants.

 The term kiddushin, which refers to the first part of a two-part marriage, is frequently translated as "betrothal".
 Couples who fulfill the requirements of the kiddushin are married, until death or divorce.

 Death

 The New Testament has no mention of Joseph's death, but he is never mentioned after the story of finding Jesus in the temple when Jesus was 12.
 Some eastern traditions made Joseph out to be 90 years old, a tradition intended to protect Mary's perpetual virginity.

-Mauro Gagliardi presents a hypothesis that Joseph was assumed into Heaven with body and soul because he belongs to the few saints who left no bodily relics.